jacknystrom/Penny-planner/ABTEST.md

 # A/B Test Descriptions

-## A/B Test 1: Round-Up Savings - Automatic vs. Customizable Round-Up Amount (Anthony)
+## A/B Test: Automatic vs. Customizable Round-Up Savings

-**User Story Number:** US7 (AB Testing)
+**User Story Number:** US7 (A/B Testing)

 **Metrics:**
-- Happiness: User satisfaction with the round-up feature.
+- **Happiness:** User satisfaction with each round-up method.
-- Engagement: The frequency of feature usage.
+- **Engagement:** Frequency of round-up feature usage.
-- Adoption: The number of users who enable the round-up feature.
+- **Adoption:** Number of users who enable the round-up feature.
-- Retention: How often users return to the feature over time.
+- **Retention:** Frequency of users returning to use the round-up feature.
-- Task Success: The amount of money users save using the feature.
+- **Task Success:** Total amount saved by users with the feature.

 **Hypothesis:**
-Test A (Automatic Round-Up) will lead to higher consistency of use, while Test B (Customizable Round-Up) will result in higher total savings amounts.
-Users in Test A are expected to engage more regularly, while users in Test B are expected to save more per transaction but may use the feature less consistently.
+Users with **Automatic Round-Up** (Variation A) will use the feature more consistently, leading to higher engagement.
+In contrast, users with **Customizable Round-Up** (Variation B) will likely save higher amounts per transaction but may use the feature less frequently.

 **Problem:**
-We are trying to find the most effective method for encouraging users to save money consistently.
-The impact of this problem is high as it can improve both feature adoption and user retention.
+Identify the most effective round-up method to encourage consistent user savings, aiming to boost both feature adoption and long-term retention.

-**Experiment:**
+**Experiment Setup:**
-- **Audience:** 50% of users will experience Test A (automatic round-up to the nearest dollar), and 50% will experience Test B (customizable round-up with options of $1, $5, or $10).
+- **Audience:** Randomly assign 50% of users to Variation A (automatic round-up to the nearest dollar) and 50% to Variation B (customizable round-up options of $1, $5, or $10).
 - **Tracking:**
-  - Track feature enablement.
+  - Track feature enablement rate.
-  - Track frequency of round-up usage.
+  - Track usage frequency.
   - Track total savings per user.
-  - Monitor user feedback through surveys post-interaction.
+  - Collect user feedback through post-interaction surveys.
-- **HEART Metrics:** Utilize Firebase Analytics to track happiness, engagement, adoption, retention, and task success.
+- **HEART Metrics:** Use Firebase Analytics to measure happiness, engagement, adoption, retention, and task success.

 **Variations:**
-- **Variation A:** Users experience automatic round-up to the nearest dollar.
+- **Variation A (Automatic Round-Up):** Users have transactions automatically rounded up to the nearest dollar.
-- **Variation B:** Users can choose their round-up amount ($1, $5, or $10).
+- **Variation B (Customizable Round-Up):** Users select their preferred round-up amount from options of $1, $5, or $10.

 ## A/B Test 2: Light vs Dark mode (Genevieve)